Marshall-Brennan Constitutional Literacy Project

 All Suffolk Law students in good academic standing who are not in their final year are eligible to apply.
 Due to time constraints, Fellows may not participate in any clinical program while enrolled in the Project.
 Constitutional Law is a co-requisite.

-To apply, please submit the following materials in the form below by March 27th 2023 at 5pm:
+To apply, please submit the required materials in the application form:

 Required fields are marked with an asterisk (*)